astrobmm/fastrot-spec/README.md

 ## Installation & Requirements

 Clone the above structure of folders on your computer.
-Your must have at the same level these four directories:
+Your must have at the same level these five directories:

 ```
 00_codes/
 00_ld/
 00_models/
+00_python/
 11_results/
 ```
 Unzip the 16 zip files in folder ```00_models/``` which contain the synthetic spectra computed for eight values of the metallicity, namely [M/H]= -2.5, -2.0, -1.5, -1.0, -0.5, +0.0, +0.2, +0.5 (Kurucz's way of labelling this files has been used: m25, m20, m15, m05, p00, p02, p05 ('m', 'p' stand for 'minus', 'plus').
+WARNING: Mac computers unzip zip files in two different ways: is you use ``ùnzip``` from the terminal, the files are stored in the current directory, however if you decompress the zip file clicking on the icon, a folder with the name of the zip is created in the current directory and the files are stored there.
+Check that the models are in ```00_models/``` before running the code.

 ## How to run the code